sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/wolfi/add_update_images.md

 - Build and testing it locally using [`local-build.sh <image-name>.yaml`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/wolfi-images/local-build.sh).
   - You can use this local image in your Dockerfiles, or exec into it directly.
 - Once happy with changes, create a PR and merge to main.
 Buildkite will detect the changes and rebuild the base image.
+- Update the relevant Dockerfiles with the new base image's `sha256` hash, commit the change, and merge to main.
-- Currently we use the `latest` label on Wolfi images, but we will switch to using a `sha256` tag once deployed in production.
-Update the relevant Dockerfiles with the new base image's `sha256` hash, commit the change, and merge to main.
+  - NOTE: Currently we use the `latest` label, but we will switch to using a `sha256` tag once deployed in production.

-### Creating a new base image
+### Create a new base image

 If your new image does not have any dependencies, use the [`sourcegraph`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/wolfi-images/sourcegraph.yaml) base image.